CLooker/learning-cljs/README.md

 I spend most of my extra brain cycles on learning about Clojure.

-I was motivated to make some basic projects to get a feel for ClojureScript.
+I watched the [Learning ClojureScript Udemy course](https://www.udemy.com/course/learning-clojurescript/), and it motivated me to solve the starter projects provided.

 ## Setup